Borel Edge Colorings for Finite Dimensional Groups: Degree colorings for abelian groups

 In the former case, we get $2b = 0$ (mod $2n$), which contradicts $n$ not dividing $b$.

 In the latter case, we get $2b = \pm q$ (mod $2n$), but note that $q$ must be odd, so this is also a contradiction. \end{proof}

 Assume then that $b-m$ does not lie in this interval mod $2n$.
 The argument in the case where $b+m$ is not in this interval will be similar.
 Assume further that $b-m \in [0,n-q]$ (mod $2n$), as the argument in the case where it is in $[n+q,2n]$ (mod $2n$) will again be similar.
+With these assumptions, let us prove Lemma \ref{lem:diffparity}:

-Now, our transition will occur in three steps.
-In step 1, we will use the $(1,m)$-edges to put the colors of the $(0,n)$-edges in a more useful arrangement.
-Recall that, in the previous subsubsection, to swap protocols for the $(0,n)$-edges, we divided the $(0,n)$-orbits into pairs of the form $f,(1,m) \cdot f$, for $f \subset \Z \cdot x_0$, and saw we could swap parity for the colors 1 and 2 along each orbit.
-In our step 1 for this case, let us only swap parity on those pairs for which $(0,2l) \cdot x_0 \in f$, for $l = 0,1,\ldots,(n-1)/2$.
-This is demonstrated in Figure \ref{fig:uneven2}, with the result of these swaps shown in part (b) of the figure: The $(0,n)$-edges in each $\Z$-orbit are now colored with 1 and 2, but in alternating blocks of length $n$.
-In the orbit $\Z \cdot x_0$, a block of color $2$ starts at the edge $(x_0,(0,n) \cdot x_0)$, while in the other orbit $(\Z + (1,0)) \cdot x_0$, a block of color 2 starts at the edge $((1,m) \cdot x_0, (1,m+n) \cdot x_0)$.
-That is, the patterns in these two orbits are ``offset by $m$''.
+\begin{proof} In the style of the hard case of Lemma \ref{lem:3gentrans1}, our transition will be accomplished in three steps, with the first step altering the protocol for $(0,n)$, the second step using this altered protocol to make the desired transition for the $(1,b)$-edges, and the third step reversing the first.